RattleyCooper/PageCraft/README.md

  to create a more feature rich DSL for generating HTML in nim.
 It features full data interpolation, logic/control flow, and exception handling.

+ Pagecraft focuses on ease of development.
+There are very few things you really need to know to write pagecraft templates.
+If you know html, you can create webpages very quickly with pagecraft.

  ## Install

  Run `nimble install` inside the directory you extract this repository into or run: